katholt/srst2/README.md

 4. Added R code for plotting SRST2 output in R (plotSRST2data.R).
 Instructions will be added to the read me.

+5. Added formatted versions of the ARG-Annot resistance gene database, PlasmidFinder database and 18 plasmid replicon sequences to the /data directory.
+See /data/README.md for details and citations.
+It is recommended to use ARGannot.fasta for detection of acquired resistance genes.

 Updates in v0.1.3

 - Fixed a bug that occurred while trying to type genes from a user-supplied database (see issue #5, thanks to Scott Long)